herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 A number of attendees reflected on how trauma can delay introspection and inhibit curiousity.
 Once again, we need to lower the stakes and cultivate psychological safety before we unpack a box.

 Trauma & depression can be a very dramatic way of conserving energy, but paradoxically it is curiousity and the drive to learn new things that help us get out of a rut.

+The journey of unpacking is often a solo undertaking, which is all the more reason why we must remember to first be friends with ourselves.

+Some words of comfort from Seneca:

+> ***‘What progress have I made?
+I am beginning to be my own friend.’***
+> *I’ll tell you what took my fancy in the writings of Hecato today.
+‘What progress have I made?
+I am beginning to be my own friend.’
+That is progress indeed.
+Such a person will never be alone, and you may be sure he is a friend of all."*